 - The facility must submit its testing and response plan to IDPH, CMS, or local health department personnel upon request.

 If there is an outbreak, a single facility-onset COVID-19 infection in a resident, or a single new case of facility-associated COVID-19 infection in a staff member, the first round of testing of all previously negative residents and staff occurs.

-- Repeated retesting continues, generally every 3 to 7 days, until no new cases of COVID-19 infection are identified among residents or staff for a period of at least 14 days.
-Thereafter, retesting of staff occurs at the minimum testing frequency required by CMS.
+- Repeated retesting continues, generally every 3-to-7 days, until no new cases of COVID-19 infection are identified among residents or staff for a period of at least 14 days regardless of vaccination status.

 |Low||<5%||Once a month|